zenoNong/AlphaWeave/README.md

 # AlphaWeave
-### Real-Time Market Intelligence using Dynamic Graph Algorithms
+### Dynamic Graph-Based Market Intelligence System

 ## Overview

-AlphaWeave is an algorithmic market intelligence system that models financial markets as a **dynamic graph** and applies classical **data structures and algorithms (DSA)** to detect emerging signals, regime shifts, and asset influence patterns.
+AlphaWeave is a **data-structure-driven market intelligence system** that models financial markets as a **dynamic weighted graph** and applies classical **DSA and graph algorithms** to detect emerging influence patterns, regime shifts, and structurally important assets.

-Unlike traditional trading bots or price prediction systems, AlphaWeave focuses on **early signal discovery** and **explainable market structure analysis**.
+Instead of predicting prices or generating buy/sell signals, AlphaWeave focuses on **early signal discovery** and **explainable structural insights**, making it suitable for research-oriented and system-level analysis.

 ---

 ## Motivation

-Modern markets are:
+Modern financial markets are:
 - highly interconnected
-- noisy
 - non-stationary
+- noisy and unstable

-Most state-of-the-art approaches rely on deep learning models that:
+Most state-of-the-art solutions rely on deep learning models that:
 - act as black boxes
-- are slow to adapt
+- require heavy retraining
 - lack interpretability

-AlphaWeave takes a different approach:
+AlphaWeave takes an alternative approach:
-> Use **graph-based representations + online algorithms** to track evolving market structure in real time.
+> **Model the market as a living graph and use online algorithms to analyze its evolving structure in real time.**

 ---

 ## Core Idea

 - **Nodes** represent assets (stocks, crypto, etc.)
-- **Edges** represent relationships (correlation, co-movement, influence)
+- **Edges** represent dynamic relationships (correlation-based co-movement)
-- **Edge weights** evolve over time
+- **Edge weights** evolve over time using sliding-window statistics
-- Algorithms run continuously to detect:
-  - emerging central assets
+- Graph algorithms extract:
+  - influential nodes
   - regime clusters
-  - influence propagation
+  - ranked emerging signals

 ---